HewlettPackard/dc-rl/sphinx/index.rst

-Main contributions of DCRL-Green:
+Main contributions of |F|:

-- The first OpenAI framework, to our knowledge, focused on carbon footprint reduction for data centers
+- the first OpenAI framework, to the best of our knowledge, focused on carbon footprint reduction for data center clusters
+- support for hierarchical data center clusters modeling where users have flexibility in specifying the cluster architecture
 - Modular design, i.e users can utilize pre-defined modules for load shifting, energy and battery or build their own
 - Scalable architecture that allows multiple different types of modules and connections between them
 - Robust data center model that provides in-depth customization to fit users' needs